HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Custom_Operators.rst

-fp8_sdpa_recomp_fwd_dropout                             No       No       No       No        No        No       No       Yes       No       No fp8_sdpa_recomp_fwd_non_dropout                         No       No       No       No        No        No       No       Yes       No       No fused_clip_norm                                         Yes      Yes      Yes      No        No        No       No       No        No       No in_place_interleave                                     No       Yes      No       No        No        No       No       Yes       No       No kv_reorder                                              Yes      Yes      Yes      Yes       Yes       Yes      Yes      Yes       No       No masked_batch_gemm                                       Yes      Yes      No       No        No        No       No       Yes       No       No
+fp8_sdpa_recomp_fwd_dropout                             No       No       No       No        No        No       No       Yes       No       No fp8_sdpa_recomp_fwd_non_dropout                         No       No       No       No        No        No       No       Yes       No       No fused_clip_norm                                         Yes      Yes      Yes      No        No        No       No       No        No       No gather_csr                                              No       No       No       Yes       Yes       No       No       No        No       No in_place_interleave                                     No       Yes      No       No        No        No       No       Yes       No       No kv_reorder                                              Yes      Yes      Yes      Yes       Yes       Yes      Yes      Yes       No       No masked_batch_gemm                                       Yes      Yes      No       No        No        No       No       Yes       No       No